Filarius/video2video/README.md

 Under development, not that perfect as I wish

-Right now need to start from "Inpaint upload" tab in img2img
+Right now need to start from "Inpaint upload" tab in img2img, or add any dummy image to img2img tab input